heber-silva/CKA-Obsidian-Vault/Pod Configuration/Resource Management for Pods and Containers.md

 #### Note:

 In the preceding request, `~1` is the encoding for the character `/` in the patch path.
 The operation path value in JSON-Patch is interpreted as a JSON-Pointer.
-For more details, see [IETF RFC 6901, section 3](https://tools.ietf.org/html/rfc6901#section-3).
+For more details, see [](https://tools.ietf.org/html/rfc6901#section-3).

 #### Cluster-level extended resources[](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#cluster-level-extended-resources)